Dating app: Disadvantages

 Sometimes having too many options can be overwhelming.
 With so many options available, users can get lost in their choices and end up spending too much time looking for the "perfect" candidate instead of using that time to start a real relationship.
 In addition, the algorithms and matching systems put in place may not always be as accurate as users think.
-There is no perfect system that can match two people’s personalities perfectly every time.
+There is no perfect system that can match two people's personalities perfectly every time.

 Communication online also lacks the physical chemistry aspect that is essential for choosing a potential partner.
 Much is lost in translation through texting.
 Online dating has made dating very superficial; the picture on a user's profile may cause someone to match or not match before even getting to know their personalities.

 An issue amplified by dating apps is a phenomenon known as 'ghosting', whereby one party in a relationship cuts off all communication with the other party without warning or explanation.
 Ghosting poses a serious problem for dating apps as it can lead to users deleting the apps.
-In response, some dating apps have introduced features aimed at facilitating more courteous conversation endings.
+For this reason, companies including Bumble and Badoo introduced features intended to let users end chat conversations more politely.

 Online dating was once stigmatized, but has become accepted over time to the point where it is now normalized in the United States.